Quickly exit

 Call 911.

-In a situation that is not an emergency, but where you want to report a crime to the police, contact the police department serving your municipality.
+If you are not in an emergency situation, but want to report a crime to the police, contact the police department closest to you.

-What should I do if I’m not sure whether to report a crime?
+What should I do if I’m unsure whether to report a crime?

 You may be unsure about whether or not to report a crime to the police.